roblanf/phypapers/README_mpa.md

 4. Add an "Initialize variable" action and call it `RefreshToken`
    - **Type:** String
    - **Value:** use the lightning bolt and select `Body refreshJWT` from Parse JSON

+We need these tokens later to post to Bluesky

 ### 7. Loop Through All Papers, extract the basics of each paper
 1. Add an "Apply to each" action.